elemel/fungeoneer/docs/chapters/01/ground-rules.md

 ##[######################[###################[##]######]#######]###]#######]####
 ```

+The dungeon is arranged as a grid of tiles.
 The directions on the map are right for east, down for south, left for west, and up for north.

 You discover a contraption wrapped inside the map: a hypnotic timepiece.
 You slip it into a vest pocket, close to your heart.
 With every tick of the clockwork, you are compelled to move forward to the next tile and trigger its effect.
 You trigger only one tile per tick.
 If triggering a tile causes you to move again during the same tick, no further tile is triggered by the additional move.
 Triggering a floor tile (marked `.` on the map) has no effect.